Roopa Rao

 Roopa Rao (born May 18) is an independent Indian film-maker from Bangalore.
 She is the writer and director of India's first same-sex love story web series, The Other Love Story (2016).
 Rao is also known for directing critically acclaimed award-winning Kannada film Gantumoote (2019).

 Early life

-Rao completed Masters in Commerce with Personnel Management as a specialization and discontinued Masters in Finance.
-For a span of six Years, she worked at Infosys.
-Later, with a persistent desire to make movies, she quit her job to pursue film making.
-She completed a course in film direction and production from Asian Academy of Film and Television, Delhi.
-After this, she moved to London, UK to assist a documentary filmmaker.
+Rao began writing at an early age.
+She had written the story of two young women falling in love while in college but did not pursue it further due to concerns about the reception of its story-line, as same-sex love between women was a taboo subject in India.